Accessibility

 Computers often have accessibility settings to change the display for low-vision users.
 The settings can increase the contrast, invert the colors, and make everything gray scale.
 Use high-contrast to see if a survey is readable, especially for images.

 Large text is that which is greater than 18pt normal or 14pt bold.
 It is best to have a ratio of 4.5:1.
-For a good discussion of why, see What’s ‘large text’ in WCAG 2.0 parlance.
+For more information, see What’s ‘large text’ in WCAG 2.0 parlance.

 Always test your changes for adherence to accessibility guidelines.
 For more information, see Accessibility validation tools.